LiamF-2261667/LFConnect/README.md

 ### Result:
 1. Start server program
 2. Start client program
+3. received client packet
-3. In server console: "I have connected to the server!" will be printed
+4. In server console: "I have connected to the server!" will be printed
-4. In client console: "10test" will be printed
+5. In client console: "10test" will be printed

 For each client program started after, step 3 and 4 will be repeated.